 Vaping products are targeted at young people

-For a number of years, VBI has called on Government to make the sale of vaping products to under 18’s illegal, to protect young people and to create an environment in which it is understood that vaping products are for adult smokers.
+Making this amendment would protect young people and create an environment in which it is understood that vaping products are strictly for adult smokers.

 Independent health bodies are against vapingMajor public health authorities and health bodies across the UK and worldwide have backed vaping as a less harmful alternative to smoking, including Public Health England, ASH UK, Cancer Research UK, and the British Medical Association.
 Unfortunately, their Irish counterparts (Irish Cancer Society, ASH Ireland, Irish Heart Foundation) do not hold the same progressive and evidence-based position.